 Define the required access right restrictions for each employee role:

-- View: This access right enables employees to view the data of assigned job openings and candidates.
+- View: This access right enables employees to view the data of assigned positions and candidates.

-- Edit: This access right enables employees to edit the data of assigned job openings and candidates.
+- Edit: This access right enables employees to edit the data of assigned positions and candidates.

 Assign the access rights for the Candidate profile and HR information areas separately under Profile.
 The candidate attributes of the two areas will be displayed together under the Candidate information in the candidate's profile.
 However, employees will only have access to those attributes for which they have been authorized through their recruiting roles.
-Go to Settings > Recruiting > Candidate > Candidate attributes to specify the attributes that you regard as sensitive data (e.g. salary expectations).
+Go to Settings > RECRUITING > Recruiting > Attributes to specify the attributes that you regard as sensitive data (e.g. salary expectations).
 That way, you can actively involve employees in the application process without revealing sensitive candidate details to them.

 In the Candidate documents line, you specify the document categories that the respective recruiting role may access.
-See this article for more information on categorizing and assigning access rights for candidate documents.
+For more information on categorizing and assigning access rights for candidate documents, read our article Managing Candidate Documents.

 Access to Applications

 Personio offers two ways of integrating employees in the recruitment process through the allocation of a recruiting role.
-You can grant access either to the whole job opening, or only to individual applications within the opening.
+You can grant access either to the whole position, or only to individual applications within the opening.

-Open a job opening and go to View job details.
+Open a position and go to View details.
 Under Responsibles, select one or more employees and assign an appropriate recruiting role to each of them.
 Depending on the access rights they are granted, the employees will be able to access the position in different ways.

 All of the responsible persons and their access rights are displayed in the detail view.

 Alternatively, you can also request review directly or include employees as participants in interviews.
-Find out more in this article.
+For more information, read our article Using Recruiting Roles to Grant Employees Access to Applications.

-To find best-practice examples for configuring recruiting roles, please click here.
+To find best-practice examples for configuring recruiting roles, read our article Best Practice: Recruiting Roles.